 Section I: Singapore's Outlook for Regional Security

-- The ARF remains the most important multilateral forum for discussing and exchange views on regional security issues.
-In recent years, the ARF has helped build up confidence and trust, and develop cooperative norms of behavior amongst member states.
-It has also made positive initial steps towards the next stage, which is Preventive Diplomacy (PD), and ventured to discuss the implications of terrorism, and consider practical ways in which the ARF can support international efforts to counter terrorism.
+- The ARF remains the most important multilateral forum for discussing and exchanging views on regional security issues.
+In recent years, the ARF has helped build up confidence and trust, and develop cooperative norms of behaviour amongst member states.
+It has also made positive initial steps towards the next stage, which is Preventive Diplomacy (PO), and ventured to discuss the implications of terrorism, and consider practical ways in which the ARF can support international efforts to counter terrorism.
 While the ARF attempts to deal with non-conventional threats such as terrorism, it should continue to address traditional threats to the security of the region that still exist.

 Section II: Review of Regional Co-operation

 - Security co-operation in the Asia-Pacific continues to progress well.
 Bilateral co-operation has been growing both in depth and scope, with substantial bilateral defence co-operation between countries, involving exchange visits, cross attendance of courses, joint training and exercises and security dialogues.
 In terms of the institutionalisation of multilateral co-operation, mechanisms for region-wide security dialogue, such as the ARF and the Council for Security Co-operation in the Asia pacific (CSCAP), are now well established.
-Combating terrorism has also served as a galvanizing factor providing further impetus to regional co-operation.
+Combating terrorism has also served as a galvanising factor providing further impetus to regional co-operation.